 CO1 Understanding of methods of determination of zeroes of linear and nonlinear algebraic and transcendental equations, convergence of solutions.
-CO2 Know about Solution of simultaneous linear equation CO3 Knowledge of numerical differentiation and integration CO4 To learn numerical solution of ordinary differential equations
+CO2 Know about Solution of simultaneous linear equation: CO3 Knowledge of numerical differentiation and integration: CO4 To learn numerical solution of ordinary differential equations

-Unit I- Computational Methods:
+Unit 1- Computational Methods and Numerical Solution of linear equation:

-Methods of determination of zeroes of linear and nonlinear algebraic and transcendental equations, convergence of solutions.
+Methods of determination of zeroes of linear and nonlinear algebraic and transcendental equations, convergence of solutions, Gaussian elimination, Iterative method, Matrix inversion, Eigen values and Eigen vectors of matrices, Power and Jacobi method.

-Unit II- Numerical Solution of linear equation and Ordinary Differential Equation:
+Unit II-Ordinary Differential Equation: